-This IPA study sought to explore how Ukrainian women refugee entrepreneurs navigate their intersectional identities in the context of displacement in the United Kingdom and Romania.
-Our study findings show that war trauma and precarious life styles are at the heart of our participant stories, providing a contextual view of displacement and its challenges (Abebe, 2023; Wauters and Lambrecht, 2006, 2008).
+This IPA study sought to explore how Ukrainian women refugee entrepreneurs navigate their intersectional identities in the context of displacement in the UK and Romania.
+Our study findings show that war trauma and precarious life are at the heart of our participants' stories, providing a contextual view of displacement and its unique challenges (Abebe, 2023; Wauters and Lambrecht, 2006, 2008).
 Similar to Syrian women refugees (Alkhaled and Sasaki, 2022) and Ukrainian entrepreneurs in Denmark (Klyver et al., 2022), our participants suffered unimaginable losses of identity, competencies and autonomy, which distinguish them from other migrants (Abebe, 2023).
-Ukrainian women refugees in the United Kingdom and Romania face institutional and resource challenges, such as a lack of financial resources due to their low credibility as refugees, which hinders their capacity to start stable, long-term businesses.
-Adeeko and Treanor (2022) found similar issues among UK-based African women refugees.
-However, the experience of our participants reveals additional cross-cultural complexities, such as facing language barriers as well as social and verbal discrimination.
+Ukrainian women refugees in the UK and Romania face institutional and resource challenges, such as lack of financial resources due to their low credibility as refugees, which hinders their capacity to start stable, long-term businesses.
+Adeeko and Treanor (2021) found similar issues among UK-based African women refugees.
+However, the experience of participants in our sample reveals additional cross-cultural complexities, such as facing language barriers as well as social and verbal discrimination.
 The importance of distinct contextual features emphasises the need for host country-specific assistance structures.